SELF-CARE FOR BLACK WOMEN IN LEADERSHIP PROGRAM (BAY AREA)

 Imagine a space where you are asked what you need around self-care and then imagine that you are heard.
 How would it feel to be in a creative and safe space where there is no need to censor how you feel or what you want to say?
 Imagine a space where intergenerational wisdom is shared and there is no need to justify your feelings or comfort fragility.

 This is a space for Black women in nonprofit or movement spaces who are located in the Bay Area.
 We define leadership expansively: "leadership" isn't limited to an organizational role.

 CompassPoint’s five-part series is a learning community tailored for Black women in leadership.
 This community is designed to support you in developing self-care practices grounded in ancestral resilience, creating a long-term plan for personal sustainability, and connecting with a supportive network of fellow Black women in leadership.

 Please make sure you can attend all dates before registering!

-All online gatherings are held on Zoom and will go from 10am to 5pm PST, with a two-hour midday break.
+All online gatherings are held on Zoom and will go from 9:30am to 5pm PT, with spacious breaks throughout.

 ABOUT THE PROGRAM

 Sixteen Black women will form a learning community that will meet online for five sessions (September 9 - October 29).
 Sessions are co-facilitated by the CompassPoint team and outside facilitators.

 We believe that in order for healing from multigenerational trauma to occur, Black women MUST be afforded space to find their true voice and lift it up, to speak for themselves, and play an active role in determining what that healing should look like.

 We explore various self-care practices that can be used to center and promote health and wellness, including yoga, art, meditation, exercise, and breathing techniques.